Ari Fleischer: Memoir

-Fleischer published a memoir, Taking Heat: The President, the Press and My Years in the White House, in 2005.
+In 2005, Fleischer published a memoir, Taking Heat: The President, the Press and My Years in the White House.
 Michiko Kakutani wrote in The New York Times, "[T]his book does not provide any new insights into the workings of the current White House.
 It does not present compelling portraits of cabinet members or members of the White House supporting cast.
 And it does not shed new light on the president or his methods of governance."
 She found the book "insular, defensive and wholly predictable."
 In Salon.com, Eric Boehlert declared that despite "a few curious nuggets," the book is "long on praise for his boss and criticism of the 'liberal' media, and short on revelations."

 Personal life

 In November 2002, Fleischer married Rebecca Elizabeth Davis, an employee in the Office of Management and Budget, in an interfaith ceremony.
 Rabbi Harold S. White officiated the ceremony, with the participation of Rev. Michael J. Kelley, a Roman Catholic priest.
-They reside in New York with their son and daughter.
-They have been raising their children Jewish and are members of a synagogue in Westchester, New York.
+He resides in New York.
+He raised his children Jewish and are members of a synagogue in Westchester, New York.
 Fleischer's brother, Michael, worked for the Coalition Provisional Authority in Iraq.

 He is on the board of the Republican Jewish Coalition.

-He enjoys playing baseball and is a member of the two-time President's Cup champion Ridgefield Rockers.